Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry

-Best known classical algorithm to compute such coefficients take $O(n! n^2)$ time~\cite{Clausen_1993, Maslen_1998}.
-Our main result in this paper is to show that quantum circuits are capable of approximating the matrix element of any $k$-local SU($d$)-symmetric Hamiltonian in polynomial time $\mathcal{O}\left( tCk^3 n^k \frac{\log (tC kn^k/\epsilon)}{\log \log (tC kn^k/\epsilon)}\right)$, where $n$ is the number of qudits and error $\epsilon$.
-Therefore, a super-exponential quantum speed-up is achieved comparing with the classical $S_n$-FFTs.
-To be noted, similar to the quantum speed-up argued in Jordan's PQC, the quantum circuits could only \emph{approximate one} matrix element while classical $S_n$-FFTs would \emph{exactly} compute the entire matrix.
-However, in the scenarios where we expect super-exponential speed-up is useful, such as approximating the ground state of quantum many-body system Hamiltonian, it is sufficient to approximate only the matrix coefficients.
+The best known classical algorithms to compute such coefficients take $\mathcal{O}(n! n^2)$ time~\cite{Clausen_1993, Maslen_1998}.
+Our main result in this paper is to show that quantum circuits are capable of approximating the matrix entry of any $k$-local SU($d$)-symmetric Hamiltonian in polynomial time $\mathcal{O}\left( tCk^3 n^k \frac{\log (tC kn^k/\epsilon)}{\log \log (tC kn^k/\epsilon)}\right)$ up to error $\epsilon$, where $n$ is the number of qudits.
+Therefore, a potential \emph{{super-polynomial}} quantum speedup is achieved compared to the classical $S_n$ fast Fourier transform (FFT) with $\mathcal{O}(n! n^2)$ costs.
+Note that similar to the quantum speedup in Jordan's PQC, the quantum circuits can only approximate \emph{single} matrix entry at a time, while classical $S_n$-FFTs compute the entire matrix in the exact sense.
+However, in the scenarios where we expect this possible {super-polynomial} speedup to be useful, such as approximating the ground state of quantum many-body Hamiltonians, it is sufficient to approximate only individual matrix entries.